-Documenting and combatting gender-biased panels in Indian conferences, meetings and talks
+Documenting gender representation and combatting gender-biased panels in Indian conferences, meetings and talks

 Indian Science is suffering from a lack of women voices and representation.
 Women scientists are regularly excluded from science conferences, talks and awards.
 To address this systemic problem, BiasWatchIndia will work to thoroughly document the gender ratio of speakers in such gatherings and compare it to the base rate of women in a scientific field.

 Funding: Supported by an EMBO Young Investigator grant awarded to Vaishnavi Ananthanarayanan

 Vaishnavi Ananthanarayanan (@VaishAnanth) is a Group Leader at the EMBL Australia Node in Single Molecule Science, University of New South Wales, Sydney.
 Prior to her move to Australia, she was an Assistant Professor, EMBO Young Investigator and WT/DBT-India Alliance Intermediate Fellow at the Centre for BioSystems Science and Engineering, Indian Institute of Science, Bangalore.
 Her lab develops and employs light microscopy and image processing techniques to better understand processes mediated by the cytoskeleton and associated proteins in living cells, with the aim of deciphering how stochastic and rare-statistics events give rise to complex cellular organization.
 Learn more at https://www.be.iisc.ac.in/~vaish/

 Shruti Muralidhar (@polybiotique) is a neuroscientist and science communicator.
 By day, Shruti works at Deep Genomics looking at RNA and AI for drug development.
 Previously, she was a postdoctoral researcher at the Picower Institute for Learning and Memory at MIT and worked on learning and memory.
 She is a founding member of IndSciComm along with Abhishek Chari, and IndSciComm is a collective formed to improve scientific awareness in India and help Indian researchers interact with the public.
 Learn more at https://indscicomm.blog/

 Abhishek Chari is a freelance science communicator and editor.
 He is a founding member of IndSciComm, a collective formed to improve scientific awareness in India and help Indian researchers interact with the public.
 Through IndSciComm, he continues to produce popular science communication across various media formats and languages, with a current focus on making science podcasts.